parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     **For Static Geometry (No Animation Needed):**
     - Disable "Import Animations" in [Animation Settings](animation_settings.md) to skip all animation processing
-    - Enable "Skip Skin Binding" in [Geometry Options](geometry_options.md) to avoid processing skeleton and skinning data, which significantly speeds up imports for complex rigged assets
+    - Disable "Import Skin Binding" in [Geometry Options](geometry_options.md) to avoid processing skeleton and skinning data, which significantly speeds up imports for complex rigged assets

     **For Geometry Optimization:**
     - Use "Merge Vertices" in [Geometry Options](geometry_options.md) to reduce geometry complexity, which can speed up processing for high-poly models

     **For Material Optimization:**
-    - Enable "Skip Material Creation" in [Material Settings](material_settings.md) if you only need geometry and plan to assign materials manually later
+    - Disable "Import Materials" in [Material Settings](material_settings.md) if you only need geometry and plan to assign materials manually later

     These optimizations are particularly effective for large files, complex rigged assets, or when you only need specific aspects of the imported content.